pupil-labs/lsl-relay/docs/guides/device_sync.rst

 :tocdepth: 3

 ************************************************************
-Preforming accurate time synchronization between two devices
+Performing accurate time synchronization between two devices
 ************************************************************
 You can use lsl to synchronize two Pupil Invisible Devices.

 Description of the Choreography
 ===============================

 We placed two Pupil Invisible Glasses in front of a light source, the eye cameras facing towards the light.
 The scene cameras were detached from the glasses and the light source was switched off during setup.
 The Companion Devices were set up such that both would upload the recorded data to the same Workspace.